Classic ivory silk and lace low back dress and veil for Charlie

 First fitting in the ‘real’ fabrics which look very yellow in the electric light.
 Here the flesh coloured organza which will support the lace back and yoke is being pinned into the main dress to sit as flush as possible.

-Creating the lace yoke front and back meant carefully choosing cut so the lace pattern would lie pleasingly and symmetrically in the dress design.
+Creating the lace yoke front and back meant carefully choosing to cut so the lace pattern would lie pleasingly and symmetrically in the dress design.
 Silk organza dyed to match Charlotte’s skin was used behind the lace to support the delicate fabric

 Buttons covered in silk satin were hand sewn to the back centre seam.